sedelmeyer/cs109b_groupproject/docs/analysis/03-eda.rst

   :width: 100%

   Figure 13: Project change trend for project 482

-As is illustrated by these time series of individual project changes above, we can see the varying degrees to which project budgets and durations change relative to one another within any singular project.

 While the form of the data we will be using will represent a starting snapshot of each project as well as a 3-year snapshot of each project at the end of the prediction interval (effectively removing change-to-change variability over that period), these time trends tell us that budget changes and schedule changes, as they occur over time, appear to exhibit very little correlation to one another.
 Often times, counterintuitive and opposite changes in schedule duration appear to accompany comparable changes in budget.